 Appendix 2c: Literary phrases in Spanish

-Appendix 4: Bridging the gap to A level: Mateo Falcone by Prosper Mérimée
+Appendix 4: Bridging the gap: activities for Mateo Falcone by Prosper Mérimée

 List of set texts mentioned in the book